 Every dollar you contribute to UWRP is fully matched by UW.
 This doubles the amount you save for retirement through UWRP.

 Your contribution rate is a percentage of your gross salary, as shown in the table below.
 While you can’t change your contribution rate, it does increase as you get older.
 Expect to see the adjustment to your contribution rate on the pay period following your birthday.
 For example, someone who is turning 50 on June 14 would see their contribution rate change on their July 10 paycheck.
 You won’t see the matching contribution on your paycheck, but you can find it by accessing your UWRP account online.

 |Your age||Your contribution||UW match||Total|

-If you were hired on or after July 1, 1996, and your salary is above the IRC contribution salary maximum, your contribution is calculated based on the IRC maximum salary amount.
-The Internal Revenue Service (IRS) periodically adjusts the salary maximum on which contribution calculations are based.
+If you were hired on or after July 1, 1996, and your salary is above the IRC annual compensation limit, your contribution is calculated based on the IRC maximum salary amount.
+The Internal Revenue Service (IRS) periodically adjusts the annual compensation limit on which contribution calculations are based.

-Employees hired before July 1, 1996, are not subject to the IRC salary limit for contribution calculation.
+Employees hired before July 1, 1996, are not subject to the IRC annual compensation limit for contribution calculation.

 What’s your approach to investing for retirement?
 Whether you’re a hands-on investor or you prefer a simpler target-date fund, with UWRP you’ll find funds that match your investing style and goals.
 Better yet, you don’t have to be an expert to figure out which option is best for you.